 Garlic comes in different forms: fresh garlic clove, garlic powder, garlic salt, and jarred minced garlic.

-Depending on the size of each clove, 3 cloves can be anywhere from 3-6 grams or around ½ teaspoon to 1 tablespoon.
+Depending on the size of each clove, three cloves can be anywhere from 3-6 grams or around ½ teaspoon to 1 tablespoon.

 Each clove can range in size as well.
 Usually, the smaller the clove, the more pungent it will be when raw.